 The Company has many local and international distributors and customers.
 If the relationship between them doesn't work as it should be, it could negatively affect the Company's marketing activities and income.
 The level of dependence can be reduced by a long-term sales agreement and long-term relationship between distributor and the customer.

 The Company operates in an increasingly competitive automotive components industry with a large number of new competitors in a limited market.
 Therefore, the Company must maintain product quality according to international standards and make market penetration more intense.
-Company's Product has been able to compete with similar products in the international market, therefore it makes the Company prepared for the effects arising from the presence of the Free Trade Area.
+The Company's products have been able to compete with similar products in the international market; this in turn prepares the Company for the effects arising from the presence of the Free Trade Area.

-Changes in government regulations/policies may have a direct impact on the Company's business, e.g. Government's regulations on the import of raw materials and the import duty incentive from the Ministry of Trade.
-The Company take an approach to the government through the Association and prepare to be able at any time to adjust plans and strategies in the face of changes in government policy regulations.
+Changes in government regulations/policies may have a direct impact on the Company's business, e.g. the government's regulations on the import of raw materials and the import duty incentive from the Ministry of Trade.
+The Company takes an approach to the government through the Association and is prepared to - at any time - adjust plans and strategies in the face of changes in government policy regulations.

 The Company is subject to local, regional, and global laws and regulations in such diverse areas as product safety, product claims, trademarks, copyright, patents, competition, employee health and safety, the environment, corporate governance, listing and disclosure, employment and taxes.

-The Company has fulfilled all government regulations to minimize the environmental impact caused by the Company's activities, which is by managing the production's waste according with applicable regulations and follow all regulations related on the environment which compatible with government regulations.
+The Company has fulfilled all government regulations to minimize the environmental impact caused by the Company's activities by managing the production's waste according to applicable regulations and follow all regulations related on the environment that are compatible with government regulations.